nigelgbanks/fcrepo-jms-indexer-pluggable/README.md

 ## Running the indexer

-In the simplest case, the indexer can be configurd in the same container as the repository.
+In the simplest case, the indexer can be configured in the same container as the repository.
 See [kitchen-sink/fuseki](https://github.com/futures/fcrepo-kitchen-sink/tree/fuseki) for an example of this configuration.

 For production deployment, it is more typical to run the indexer on a separate machine.
 So we also have a stand-alone mode where the indexer is run as its own webapp: